Macedonian Orthodox Church: Archbishopric of Ohrid and national churches

 Following the fall of the First Bulgarian Empire, Byzantine Emperor Basil II acknowledged the autocephalous status of the Bulgarian Orthodox Church and set up its boundaries, dioceses, property and other privileges.
 The Archbishopric was seated in Ohrid in the Byzantine theme of Bulgaria and was established in 1019 by lowering the rank of the autocephalous Bulgarian Patriarchate and its subjugation to the jurisdiction of the Patriarchate of Constantinople.

-In 1767 the Ohrid Archbishopric was abolished by the Ottoman authorities and annexed to the Ecumenical Patriarchate of Constantinople.
-During the Bulgarian National awakening, efforts were made in Ottoman Macedonia for the restoration of a Bulgarian church in the region separate from the Greek Patriarchate, and in 1870 the Bulgarian Exarchate was created.
-The Christian population of the bishoprics of Skopje and Ohrid voted in 1874 overwhelmingly in favour of joining the exarchate.
+In 1767, the Ohrid Archbishopric was abolished by the Ottoman authorities and annexed to the Ecumenical Patriarchate of Constantinople.

+During the Bulgarian National awakening, efforts were made in Ottoman Macedonia for the restoration of a Bulgarian church in the region separate from the Greek Patriarchate, and in 1870, the Bulgarian Exarchate was created.
+The Christian population of the bishoprics of Skopje and Ohrid voted in 1874 overwhelmingly in favour of joining the Exarchate.
 The Bulgarian Exarchate became in control of most of the Macedonian region.
-Theodosius of Skopje attempted to restore the Ohrid Archbishopric as a separate Macedonian church in 1890.
+As a Bulgarian bishop of Skopje, Theodosius of Skopje, attempted to restore the Ohrid Archbishopric as a separate Macedonian church in 1890 but failed.

-Following Vardar Macedonia's incorporation into Serbia in 1913, several of the Bulgarian Exarchate's dioceses were forcefully taken over by the Serbian Orthodox Church.
-While the region was occupied by Bulgaria during World War I and World War II, the local dioceses temporarily came under the control of the Bulgarian Exarchate.
+Following Vardar Macedonia's incorporation into Kingdom of Serbia in 1913 after the Second Balkan War, several of the Bulgarian Exarchate's dioceses were forcefully taken over by the Serbian Orthodox Church as part of the policy of Serbianisation.
+While the region was occupied by Bulgaria during World War I, the local dioceses temporarily came under the control of the Bulgarian Exarchate.
+After the war, as part of the policy of Serbianisation by the Kingdom of Serbs, Croats and Slovenes, Exarchist clerics and teachers were expelled, who were replaced mostly by Serbs and also local Serbophiles.
+In the interwar period, the dioceses were part of the Serbian Orthodox Church.
+During World War II in Vardar Macedonia, the dioceses were again temporarily under the control of the Bulgarian Exarchate under Bulgarian occupation.